-5.6 Tool Diameter Compensation
+5.7 Tool Diameter Compensation

-Tool diameter compensation allows the machined edges shown directly on the workpiece to be programmed instead of the center of the tool.
-The ProtoTRAK RMX then automatically compensates for the programmed geometry so that the desired results are obtained.
+Tool diameter compensation allows the machined edges shown directly on the print to be programmed instead of the center of the tool.
+The ProtoTRAK RMX CNC then automatically compensates for the programmed geometry so that the desired results are obtained.